 None of this means that believers who observe dietary restrictions commit sin.
 Christians are not obligated to conform to the dietary regulations of Leviticus, but neither is there anything inherently sinful in doing so.

 If food does not commend or condemn us before God, what one eats is irrelevant to one’s standing before Him, it is a matter of indifference except when eating (or not eating) violates his or her conscience, or the act offends another believer unnecessarily.

 The Levitical food regulations amounted to “shadows,” and the true substance is now available in Jesus.
-One is free to eat or not, to keep a holy day or not.
-However, a red line is crossed whenever we teach that conformity to dietary regulations is necessary for proper Christian conduct.
+One is free to eat or not, to keep the Sabbath or not.
+However, a red line is crossed whenever we teach that conformity to dietary regulations or calendrical regulations is necessary for proper Christian conduct or, even worse, salvation.

 However, since Jesus is the substance, why continue to cling to the “shadows” of the Old Covenant?
 Indeed, Jesus has “canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and taken it out of the way, having nailed it to the cross” – (Colossians 2:14).